krozlink/oddzy/README.md

 * NGINX to serve the website and as a reverse proxy to access Kibana & Grafana
 * Terraform for remote deployment, docker compose for local development
 * Hosted on AWS using ECS
-* Socket.IO for sending live updates to the browser
+* Socket.IO for sending live pricing updates to the browser
 * NATS as a broker for publishing changes to racing entities